 Biology and life history Weevils overwinter as larvae in the soil.
 Feeding may occur throughout mild winters.
 In April-June, larvae pupate, and adult emergence occurs.
 Unlike other weevil species found in caneberries, the obscure root weevil is known to stay in the plant foliage during the day and remain inactive, becoming active and feeding at night.
 However, some obscure root weevils do migrate to the soil during the day and climb up to feed on foliage at night.
 Adult weevils cannot fly, but walk or are carried from one location to another by equipment.
 All adults are females capable of laying hundreds of eggs.

 Eggs are laid in clusters in or on the soil from June to September.
 The eggs hatch and the larvae immediately wriggle through the soil to begin feeding on roots.
 There is one generation per year.

 Scouting and thresholds Observe leaves for notching from adult feeding in early summer.
 Controls should be undertaken soon after adult feeding is observed, but before egg laying occurs, generally about four weeks.
 Presence of adults can be confirmed by night inspection of foliage on warm, still evenings.
 Or, look for adults in the day in the foliage or by looking through debris at the base of the plant for those weevils that have migrated.
-Wrapping the trunks of the plant with cardboard will provide a refuge that can be checked easily in the early morning.
+Wrap the trunks of the plant with cardboard and check underneath in the early morning.

 - beneficial nematodes-Nematodes, such as Heterorhabditis spp. and Steinernema spp., have shown some effectiveness in controlling larvae when applied as label directs, as a drench in the fall.
 Nematodes must be placed in the root zone where weevil larvae are present.